John Clarkson: Early years

 Born in Cambridge, Massachusetts, Clarkson was one of five sons of a prosperous jeweler.
 Clarkson had two brothers who were also major league pitchers: Dad Clarkson and Walter Clarkson.
 The three Clarkson brothers rank third in wins by brothers behind the Niekro and Perry brothers.
+Another brother, T. Henry Clarkson, was a golf and billiards player.
 The Clarkson's also had two maternal cousins, Walter Hackett and Mortimer "Mert" Hackett who played professional baseball.

 After attending business school and playing semipro ball, Clarkson signed as a free agent with Worcester of the National League in 1882.
 Clarkson played his first major league game at age 20 on May 2, 1882.
 He played in three games for the Ruby Legs, finishing with a 1–2 record in 24 innings.
 The Worcester team folded after the 1882 season, and Clarkson pitched in the minors the following two years.

 Chicago White Stockings (1884–1887)

 Chicago manager Cap Anson saw Clarkson pitching for Saginaw in the Northwest League in 1884.
 On August 24, 1884, the White Stockings purchased him from Saginaw.

 The White Stockings finished in fifth place in 1884, but Clarkson put in a strong performance, going 10–3 in 13 starts after being acquired from Saginaw.
 His .769 win percentage was the second best in the league, and his 2.14 ERA was sixth best.

 Clarkson was known to be extremely sensitive to criticism.
 Shortly after his death in 1909, former Chicago player/manager Cap Anson noted that "not many know what amount of encouragement it took to keep him going."
 Anson recalled: "Scold him, find fault with him, and he would not pitch at all.
 Say to him after a game: 'Grand work, John, I will probably use you again tomorrow, for we've got to have that game,' and he would go out the next day and stand all batters on their heads.'"
 Alfred H. Spink, The National Game (1910), quoted in Bill James, The New Bill James Historical Baseball Abstract (2001), p.
 873.